-All famalies have their own idea about what makes a great beach getaway.
-You may prefer peace and quiet, while others may wish to meet up with other travelers and plan group activities.
-Phuket's various beaches on the south coast of the Island are usually crowded, while greater tranquility can be found on the beaches at the north end.
+All families have their own idea about what makes a great beach getaway.
+You may prefer peace and quiet, while others may wish to meet up with other travellers and plan group activities.
+Phuket’s various beaches on the south coast of the Island are usually crowded, while greater tranquillity can be found on the beaches at the north end.

 On the Island’s Western side is Phrome Thep Cape, which is perfect for those who enjoy sightseeing.
 Its emerald green waters create a brilliant backdrop for Rocky Point, which is one of the area’s most inspiring landscapes.
 Approximately a mile further west, visitors can view the ancient monastery as well, which presents a great photo opportunity for those who enjoy taking pictures.
 Because there is such a broad range of options with regard to beaches, virtually any guest can find exactly what he or she is looking for when visiting Phuket.